simongeilfus/Cinder-Experiments/README.md

 ## Cinder Experiments

-**WORK IN PROGRESS - Currently updating everything to Cinder 0.9 **
+***WORK IN PROGRESS - Currently updating everything to Cinder 0.9***

-Samples, experiments and other bits of code that doesn't deserve their own rep.
+Samples, experiments and other bits of code that doesn't deserve a repository on their own.

 #### License
 Copyright (c) 2015, Simon Geilfus - All rights reserved.